-- If we reject something you’ve submitted, we urge you to try again with another idea.
+- If we reject a topic you’ve submitted, we urge you to try again with another idea.

 - Article length can vary but minimally starts at 500 words.
 We also publish graphics, podcasts, videos, slide presentations, and just about any other media that might help us share an idea effectively.

 - When linking to a company, you must name the company.